Machine Learning (ML) Models

 View Galaxy

 Takes you to the Galaxy view of the selected ML Models component.
-Here, you can see the ML Models components and their related assets.
+In Galaxy view, you can see the ML Models components and their related assets in a spatial layout.
+For MLflow, this highlights lineage between experiments, runs, and versions.
+For Triton, this highlights relationships between production models and their deployed versions.
 See Galaxy view for more details.

 Summary tab